The-obsrvr/IAT-BAS-Data-Pipeline/README.md

 ## Overview

-The project involves developing an end-to-end data processing pipeline for systematic adaptation of IAT-based (Inference Anchoring Theory) dialogical corpora into simplified bipolar argument structures (BAS), facilitating consistent benchmarking and computational modeling;
+The project involves developing an end-to-end data processing pipeline for systematic adaptation of IAT-based (Inference Anchoring Theory) dialogical corpora into simplified bipolar argument structures (BAS), facilitating consistent benchmarking and computational modeling for Argument Structure Prediction (see [ArgStrPrediction](https://github.com/The-obsrvr/ArgStrPrediction) for more details.)

 ###### add Example